xcore/sc_ethernet/module_ethernet_board_support/README.rst

 :keywords: ethernet, mii, mac

-This module contains a header file that defines port initializers and settings for the XMOS ethernet components for common XMOS development boards.
+This module contains a header file that defines port initializers and settings to use with XMOS ethernet components for common XMOS development boards.
 The supported boards in this module are:

    * sliceKIT Core Board (L2) + Ethernet Slice